Jamie-Clayton/Docs/_posts/2024-05-12-github-cli-automation.md

   - /devops/GitHub-cli
   - /devops/GitHub-cli.html
 ---
+This guide shows you how to drive common GitHub tasks from the terminal with the `gh` CLI: opening and reviewing PRs, managing issues, configuring autolinks, and cutting releases.
+Each section is a self-contained recipe — jump to the one you need.

+## Prerequisites

+- GitHub CLI installed and authenticated (steps below)
+- A GitHub account with access to the repos you're targeting

 ## Problem

 You need to automate repetitive GitHub tasks — creating PRs, managing issues, setting up repository automation — without leaving the terminal.

-## Install and Authenticate
+## Install and authenticate

-If not already done (covered in [Getting Started: Windows DevOps](/Docs/posts/2026/05/16/getting-started-windows-devops/)):
+If you haven't already done this (it's covered in [Getting Started: Windows DevOps](/Docs/posts/2026/05/16/getting-started-windows-devops/)):

 ```powershell
 winget install github.cli